Olanzapine long-acting injection will be given to you by your clinic doctor or nurse every 2-4 weeks.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, ZypAdhera® 210 mg, 300 mg and 405 mg powder and solvent for prolonged-release suspension for injection; Eli Lilly and Company Limited, The electronic Medicines Compendium.
-Dated September 2016.
+Manufacturer's PIL, Zypadhera® 210 mg, 300 mg and 405 mg powder and solvent for prolonged-release suspension for injection; Eli Lilly and Company Limited, The electronic Medicines Compendium.
+Dated January 2021.

 Medicines Complete BNF 86th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.